AI Summary

 If the plugin detects that any of your DNS records are missing or broken, it’ll let you know right away.

 And for complete peace of mind, you’ll also see Domain Checker alerts on your Site Health screen.
+And that’s it!
+Now you know how DMARC, SPF, and DKIM work together to improve email deliverability.

-FAQ on SPF, DKIM, and DMARC Records
+FAQs on SPF, DKIM, and DMARC Records

-How Do I Create a DMARC Record?
+How do I create a DMARC record?

 You can copy and paste a DMARC record and add it to your domain’s DNS zone.
 There’s a DMARC record example in our guide on how to create a DMARC record and add it to your domain.